Get Started

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {

-//You can choose to present or push view controller using this code
+// You can choose to present or push view controller

 [self presentViewController:roomListViewController animated:YES completion:^{